Book cover

 }

 The purpose of a proxy is to mediate the access to a base object, adding functionalities to it without its knowledge.
-In our case, the base object is a BookSearch instance; the functionality we intend to add is a cache, and the proxy is an object from the following class:
+In our case, the base object is a BookSearch instance; the functionality we intend to add is a cache, and the proxy is an object of the following class:

 class BookSearchProxy implements BookSearchInterface {